-While we're at it, it is absolutely worth pointing out here that with each of these supposedly newfangled methods, never once is it mentioned that they (the shapes) in fact, grow out exceedingly well.
-This is, above all else, the most important criteria of any and every quality haircut.
-A client who is excited about the possibility of new cut solving their concerns needs to be acutely aware that a haircut isn't an article of clothing.
-It grows.
+While we're at it, it is absolutely worth pointing out here that with each of these supposedly newfangled methods, never once is it mentioned that they grow out well.
+This, above all else, is the most important criterion of every good haircut.
+After all., hair grows.
 It changes.
 It evolves over the months.
-This reality has been the unrelenting foundation of my work for the entirety of my career.
-A cut which falls apart shortly after it has been performed and doesn't grow out well is a failure.
+This reality has been the foundation of my work for the entirety of my career.
+Any haircut that fails to grow out well or stops performing too quickly is not a good haircut.
 Lives are busier and time restrictive as ever.
-Heading to get a haircut isn't something which should need to be done all the time.
-A haircut which is designed properly will not only be flattering and supportive to one's natural texture, but also endure for a extensive period of time.
-This should be non-negotiable for every modern woman.
-The fact all these 'new' methods don't mention this is a worry.
+Heading to get a haircut isn't something that should need to be done all the time.
+A haircut that is designed properly will not only be flattering and supportive to one's natural texture but also endure for an extensive period of time.
+This should be non-negotiable.
+The fact all these new methods don't mention this is a worry.

-At the end of the day, a client needs to be able to communicate effectively with me in order to have the best chance at us both feeling satisfied and happy with the result -- on the day and even more so, in the weeks and months ahead.
+At the end of the day, a client needs to be able to communicate effectively with me in order to have the best chance at us both feeling satisfied and happy with the result.
 My cutting methods are as refined and successfully proven as one can find anywhere on this planet and certainly so within Australia.
-And well, they certainly should as it has been my entire professional focus to cut the type of hair I do better than anyone else, anywhere.
-Am I and my work always perfect though?
-Certainly not!
+They darn well should be thought as it has been my entire professional focus for a long time.
+Are the results of all this effort perfect?
+Certainly not.
 I am human after all.
-One needs be mindful that the actual act of cutting of one's hair along with the complex emotional resonances connected to it aren't an exact science.
-That stated, I do take exceptional care to ensure the odds of success are about as high as they possibly can be.
+That said, I do take exceptional care to ensure the odds of success here are about as high as they possibly can be before starting.
 This approach contributes greatly to the success that I have achieved.
-Regardless of the methods used to get there, as long as we both work together in a supportive and open manner, there is no better chance at being happy with your hair than in my chair.
+Regardless of the methods used to get there, as long as we both work together in a supportive and open manner, there is no better chance of being happy with your hair than in my chair.